brugal/wolfcamql/README-ioquake3.txt

 If you really changed parts that would make vanilla ioquake3 incompatible with your mod, we have included another way to conveniently build a stand-alone binary.
-Just run make with the option BUILD_STANDALONE=1.
+Edit /cmake/identity.cmake and run cmake with the option BUILD_STANDALONE=1.
 Don't forget to edit the PRODUCT_NAME and subsequent #defines in qcommon/q_shared.h with information appropriate for your project.

 ## Standalone game licensing

-While a lot of work has been put into ioquake3 that you can benefit from free of charge, it does not mean that you have no obligations to fulfill.
+While a lot of work has been put into _ioquake3_ that you can benefit from free of charge, it does not mean that you have no obligations to fulfill.
 Please be aware that as soon as you start distributing your game with an engine based on our sources we expect you to fully comply with the requirements as stated in